Climate change adaptation

 Climate change has triggered an increase in extreme weather events such as floods and droughts.
 It’s also causing long-term changes to weather patterns that are destroying livelihoods.

 Poorer areas are often hardest hit.
 Poverty forces people into disaster-prone regions where making a living is almost impossible.
-And it means they’re ill-equipped to adapt to the changing climate, leaving them even more vulnerable to future disasters.
+And it means they’re ill-equipped to adapt to the changing climate, leaving them even more vulnerable.

 Adaptation is especially critical in countries that are most vulnerable and are already feeling the impacts of climate change on a daily basis.